 - r = Ripple ratio of the inductor ripple current $(\Delta I_L / I{OUT})$

-- ΔV{OUT} = target output voltage undershoot
+- ΔV{OUT} = Target output voltage undershoot

-- D' = 1 duty cycle
+- D' = 1 Duty cycle

-- F_S = switching frequency
+- F_S = Switching Frequency

-• I{OUT} = load current (20)
+• I{OUT} = Load Current (20)

-A general guideline for C{OUT} range is that C{OUT} must be larger than the minimum required output capacitance calculated by Equation 19, and smaller than 10 times the minimum required output capacitance or 1 mF.
+A general guideline for C{OUT} range is that C{OUT} should be larger than the minimum required output capacitance calculated by Equation 19, and smaller than 10 times the minimum required output capacitance or 1 mF.
 In applications with V{OUT} less than 3.3 V, it is critical that low ESR output capacitors are selected.
-This limits potential output voltage overshoots as the input voltage falls below the device normal operating range.
+This will limit potential output voltage overshoots as the input voltage falls below the device normal operating range.
 To optimize the transient behavior a feed-forward capacitor could be added in parallel with the upper feedback resistor.
-For this design example, three 47- μ F, 10-V, X7R ceramic capacitors are used in parallel.
+For this design example, two 47- μ F, 10-V, X7R ceramic capacitors are used in parallel.